ORNL-CEES/DataTransferKit/README.rst

 parallel services for solution transfer for arbitrary physics components.
-DTK uses a general operator design to provide scalable services for solution transfer between shared volumes and services.
+DTK uses a general operator design to provide scalable services for solution transfer between shared volumes and surfaces.
 DTK is both supported and used by the following Department of Energy multiphysics modeling and simulation programs:

 * Consortium for Advanced Simulation of Light Water Reactors (CASL)